 A time long, long ago when the Mongols reigned and the Black Plague ravaged Europe, rudimentary forms of IT were born.
 While these forms used no electricity like today, they do have one critical part in common: the creation, storage and transfer of information.

-Concepts like letters and numbers are so common to us now we don’t even consider them to be forms of IT, but it would be impossible to use technology without them.
+Concepts like letters and numbers are so common to us now that we don’t even consider them to be forms of IT, but it would be impossible to use technology without them.
 In this period, cuneiform and the first numbering systems were created.
 The first physical storage devices were created too — books!

-A radical span of time where cultural renaissances took places, hundred year wars raged and countries like the America were born.
+A radical span of time where cultural renaissances took places, hundred-year wars raged and countries like the America were born.
 From the life of Joan of Arc to the Aztec Empire to Da Vinci’s Mona Lisa, the human race was forging on, creating revolutionary things the world had never seen before.

 In this period, a version similar to our understanding of IT emerged.
 Actual machinery such as Gutenberg’s printing press and rulers were created.
 In fact, rudimentary versions of computing machines were experimented with, from Blaise Pascal’s arithmetic machine to Charles Babbage’s calculator and automatic computing engines.
 In fact, in the late 19th century, people were hired as “computers” to use these types of machines.